2026 - Public Safety: Renewal Program

 This program maintains the existing functionality of the sewage collection system and includes planned and emergency repairs and replacement of structurally inadequate sewers.
 Failure of the collection system will reduce the City’s ability to handle and dispose of wastewater and stormwater which can lead to public health, safety, and environmental risks, and non-compliance with the State discharge permit.
 Projects are identified utilizing an asset management approach which factors in physical condition, age, location, risk, public safety, paving schedule, and other factors.
 This program allows for the renewal and replacement of approximately 15 miles of sewer per year.

-SFPUC Wastewater – Collection System / Large Diameter Sewers
+SFPUC Wastewater – Collection System/Large Diameter Sewers

-SFPUC Wastewater – Sewer Lateral Improvements
+SFPUC Wastewater – Sewer

 The R&R Program Collection System Sewer Lateral Improvement projects consist of localized replacement/rehabilitation of sewer assets (predominantly sewer laterals).
-The State implementation of the Combined Sewer Overflow Policy requires that sewer utilities must have an on-going inspection, cleaning and repair program for sewer system assets to minimize raw sewage overflows.
+The State implementation of the Combined Sewer Overflow Policy requires that sewer utilities must have an ongoing inspection, cleaning, and repair program for sewer system assets to minimize raw sewage overflows.

 SFPUC Wastewater – Treatment Plants

 The Treatment Plant Improvement program helps maintain the capacity and reliable performance of the Wastewater treatment facilities owned and operated by the Wastewater Enterprise.
-This is a continuing annual program to extend the useful life of Wastewater treatment assets including Transport Boxes, Discharge Structures, Pump Stations, Force Mains, Tunnels and Treatment Plants.
+This is a continuing annual program to extend the useful life of Wastewater treatment assets including transport boxes, discharge structures, pump stations, force mains, tunnels and treatment plants.

-The projects are prioritized based upon regulatory compliance, condition assessments, operation staff recommendations, and Level of Service goals which were formally adopted as part of the SSIP.
+The projects are prioritized based upon regulatory compliance, condition assessments, operation staff recommendations, and level of service goals which were formally adopted as part of the SSIP.
 The completion of projects under the Treatment Plant Improvement program will increase reliability and efficiency of Wastewater Enterprise facilities and ensure that the performance of the treatment facilities meets the established levels of service.

-SFPUC Local Water – Water Supply Projects
+SFPUC Local Water – Water

-SFPUC Water – Local Water Conveyance / Distribution System
+SFPUC Water – Local Water Conveyance/Distribution System

 This program includes funding to install, replace and renew distribution system pipelines and service connections for the 1,230 miles of drinking water mains in San Francisco to meet customer level of service goals for uninterrupted service.
 Improvements include replacement, rehabilitation, re-lining, and cathodic protection of all pipe categories to extend or renew pipeline useful life.
-The program also includes partial funding for new Potable Emergency Firefighting Water System pipelines as well as funding for joint-department City street improvement projects.
+The program also includes partial funding for new Potable Emergency Firefighting Water System pipelines as well as funding for joint department City street improvement projects.

 The Renew Services Program provides funding to renew assets between the water main and the customer's service connection.
-This program includes the Lead Component Services Program to replace any lead components for the customer’s water service line and the Water Loss Reduction Program to implement of cost-effective and comprehensive strategies to reduce water loss.
+This program includes the Lead Component Services Program to replace any lead components for the customer’s water service line and the Water Loss Reduction Program to implement cost-effective and comprehensive strategies to reduce water loss.
 The GIS distribution system mapping program and the Water Quality Distribution Systems are also included.

 Additional projects include the New Services Connection Program, Asset Management Platform, and Town of Sunol Pipeline projects.